hzqst/metamod-fallguys/README_ASEXT.md

 ```

-Now you can call this from game, you will get test = 114514 if registeration works fine :
+Now call g_EngineFuncs.TestFunc from angelscript, you will get test = 114514 if the registeration works fine

 ```
 int test = g_EngineFuncs.TestFunc();